noahehall/theBookOfNoah/web_technoligies/the_internet/web_architecture.md

     - a computer/other device connected to a copmuter network, oferring information resources/services/applications to users/other nodes on the network
     - is assigned a network address
   - are classified by the services they provide

-    - web server: serves web pages
+### web server: serves web pages
   - computer system that processes requests via http, the basic network protocol used to distribute information on the world wide web.

+### web cache server
+  - i.e. http cache
+    - clients can also store content for reuse
+      - e.g. when you press the back button, the locacl cached version of a page may be displayed instead of a new request being sent to the web server
+  - information technology for the temporary storage of web documents/pages, images, to reduce server lag
+  - stores copies of documents passing through it
+    - subsequent requests may be satisfied from the cache if certain conditions are met
+  - web cache system: either an appliance/computer program
+  - forward position system: recipient/client side
+    - forward cache is a cache outside the web server's network, e.g.
+      - on the client computer
+      - in an ISP
+      - within a corporate network
+    - network aware forward cache: caches heavily accessed items

+### proxy server
+  - acts as an intermediary for requests from clients seeking resources from other servers
+    - a client connects to the proxy server, requesting some service, and the proxy server evaluates the requests as a way to simplify and control its complexity
+    - invented to add structure and encapsulation to distributed systems
+  - these are servers that sit between you and some other server
+  - useful for:
+    1. adding additinoal compression
+    2. downsampling images
+    3. doing aggressive caching

+#### web proxy server
+  - forwards http requests
+  -

+### upstream server
+  - a server that provides service to another server
+    - a server that is located higher in the hierarchy of servers
+    - the highest server in the hierarchy is sometimes called the 'origin server'

-    - file server: serves computer files
+### file server: serves computer files
   - a computer attached to a network that provides a location for shared disk access,  that can be accessed by workstations that are able to reach the computer that shares the access through a computer network
   - its common that file servers do not perform computational tasks/run programs on behalf of clients
   - designed to enable the storage and retrieval of data while the computation is carried out by the clients

+### CDN
+  - content delivery network: system of distributed servers that deliver assets to a user based on geographic locations of the user, the origin of the assets, and a content delivery server
+    + the closer the CDN server to the user geographically, the faster the content will be dleivered to the user.

 ### API
   - application programming interface
   - an abstraction layer for accessing a service

 ### inter-server communication:
   - an extension of the client-server model in which data are exchanged directly between servers
   - aka server to server or inter-domain

 #### Domain name system: DNS
   - uses an inter-server protocol for zone transfers